List of Shotokan organizations: World Shotokan Karate-Do Association (WSKA)

+International Japan Karate-Do Association (IJKA)

+The IJKA was formed in 1990 with Tetsuhiko Asai Shihan (1935–2006) as World Chief Instructor and Sadashige Kato Shihan (1943–2020) as European Chief Instructor.
+Its headquarters is situated in Tokyo, Japan, though its main activities are primarily based in Europe.

 Japan Shotokan Karate Association (JSKA)

 Keigo Abe (1938–), as a student at the JKA Honbu, learned directly from Nakayama.
-Abe was a former senior instructor at the JKA Honbu, having graduated from the instructors' program.
+He was a former senior instructor at the JKA Honbu, having graduated from the instructors' program.
 He held the office of Director of Qualifications in the original, pre-split JKA.
 However, after the split in 1990, he became the Technical Director of the JKA (Matsuno Section).

-In his youth, Abe took 3rd place in the very first JKA National Championships; was the captain of the Japanese team at the second World Championships in Paris and took 1st place in the second and third JKF National Championships as a representative of Tokyo.
-He retired from the JKA in 1999 to form his own international organisation—the Japan Shotokan Karate Association (JSKA).
+Abe retired from the JKA in 1999 to form his own international organization—the Japan Shotokan Karate Association (JSKA).
 Abe is supported in the JSKA by Makoto Matsunami 8th dan, who runs his own independent dojo in Japan, as Technical Director and Takashi Naito 6th dan, as Director of Administration.
-Keigo Abe was awarded 9th dan in 2008 by the JSKA Shihankai.

-Japan Karate Shotorenmei (JKS)

-Tetsuhiko Asai (1935–2006), 10th dan, often practiced Sumo, Judo, Kendo, and the Spear in his youth.
-Asai studied at the Takushoku University in Tokyo, where he also studied Shotokan karate.
-He joined the instructors' program and became a JKA instructor.
-In later years, Asai instructed in China, Hong Kong, America, Europe, and Hawaii (where he led the Hawaiian Karate Association).
-Asai was made Chief Instructor of the JKA after Masatoshi Nakayama's death in 1987; however, he—along with a number of other senior JKA instructors—opposed the appointment of Nakahara as chairman, and so formed a separate JKA (Matsuno Section).
-Following a lengthy legal battle, the Nakahara group won the rights to the JKA title and Asai's group adopted the name of the Japan Karate Shotorenmei (JKS).
+Shotokan Karate-Do International Association (SKDIA)

+Masanobu Nihei Shihan, 9th dan, founded the Shotokan Karate-Do International Association in 2010 with the goal of preserving the teachings of Gichin Funakoshi Sensei and original Shotokan Karate techniques.
+SKDIA places great importance on bunkai, which involves the practical applications of kata, and full contact kumite is also an integral part of training.
+Headquartered in Japan, SKDIA currently has members in 35 countries.

-International Japan Karate-Do Association
+International Shotokanryu Karate Association (ISKA)

-The International Japan Karate-Do Association is led by Shihan Sadashige Kato.
-Its headquarters is situated in Tokyo, Japan, though its main activities are based in Europe.
+Masahiro Motomura, 10th dan & Shihan Shiv K. Panchal, 7th Dan, founded the International Shotokanryu Karate Association in 2024 with the goal of preserving the teachings of Gichin Funakoshi Sensei and original Shotokan Karate techniques.
+ISKA is headquartered in California, USA.